What do title companies do?

 Homeward Title was already on the forefront of offering fully digital closings, but COVID accelerated that.
 Homeward Title now uses a cloud-based platform that makes it easier to communicate with the team, upload documents, and track the progress of the closing.
 It’s great.

 Homeward Title also offers our clients a virtual settlement review.
 It’s basically a Zoom meeting.
-For the Homeward Purchase, they meet with the seller and their agent.
-For the Customer Purchase, the buyer, their agent, their lender, and their Homeward customer experience (CX) rep all meet virtually.
 They review all the documentation and answer any questions.

 And, finally, Homeward Title sends a mobile notary to you when you’re ready to make everything official.
 And they usually do this a few days before the scheduled closing date.
 They don’t like leaving things to the last minute.
 It’s really a concierge closing experience.